Postdoctoral Researcher @ EPFL

 About

-I am a PhD candidate at Tel Aviv University, researching astronomy and planetary sciences under the supervision of Prof. Shay Zucker, as part of Prof. Tsevi Mazeh's research group.
+Prior to that, I completed my PhD in astronomy and planetary sciences under the supervision of Prof. Shay Zucker, as part of Prof. Tsevi Mazeh's research group.

-My research is focused on advanced astronomical data analysis, mostly for the purpose of exoplanet detection.
-I am working with spectroscopy, astrometry, and photometry, utilizing state-of-the-art statistical methods and tools.
+I am interested in advanced astronomical data analysis, mostly for the purpose of variability analysis and planet detection, and I work primarily with spectroscopy, utilizing state-of-the-art statistical methods and tools.

 I am an active member of the Gaia Data Processing and Analysis Consortium (DPAC) and the TESS Follow-up Observing Program (TFOP).